 The bone around your teeth, known as the alveolar ridge, is an important part of your oral health.
 Damage to the alveolar ridge can affect the stability and function of your existing teeth.
 It can also affect your chances of receiving Dental Implant treatment for a missing tooth.
-At Rai Oral Surgery & Dental Implants we offer bone grafts to restore deficiencies in your alveolar ridge and improve your oral health.
+At Rai Oral Surgery & Dental Implants we offer bone grafting to restore deficiencies in your alveolar ridge and improve your oral health.

 What Is A Bone Graft?